 Angel Harriott is the founder and President of Global Journey for Children, Inc. (GJFC) She is the author of "Journey to Nubia and Kemet: Exploring African History, Culture and Contributions" which is the first in her series of textbooks and workbooks on African History; and it was the catalyst for creating the non-profit organization in 2017.
 In 2019, she penned and published "Journey to the Sea Islands: Gullah Geechee Good!" addressing the African American heritage and culture in the sea island coastal region.
 Although it has been a short while since the release of the book and the launch of the nonprofit, she has made the presence of this organization known in the community.
 She designs the educational programs/curriculum; she continues to build relationships with community leaders to drive the mission of inspiring and empowering young scholars by educating them about the legacy of Black Africans and the positive contributions they made to Africa and the world; and, she stresses the importance of cultural literacy for children..

 Harriott attended her first choice institution, a Historically Black College & University (HBCU) school, Howard University, where she earned a Bachelor of Science degree; and, she later pursued a Masters Degree in Clinical Counseling with a Psychotherapy specialization from another great HBCU, Bowie State University.
 She taught middle school students English and US History in the public school system while pursuing her degrees and licensure in counseling psychology.
-She has counseled children clinically and provided career counseling for traditional and non-traditional adult students primarily in STEM occupations.
-Angel has been instrumental in creating and implementing holistic career development interventions that ultimately connected many young adults to employment in various fields from information technology and cybersecurity to allied healthcare and construction management.
+She counsels children clinically and she has provided career counseling for traditional and non-traditional adult students primarily in STEM occupations for several years.
+Angel has been instrumental in creating and implementing holistic career development interventions that ultimately connected many young adults to employment in various fields from information technology and cybersecurity to allied healthcare.
 In her most recent role, Associate Director for Colleges and Universities for a higher education council, she worked with higher education institutions, nationally, and with businesses and nonprofit associations across industries; Angel also participated on the international panel led by United Nations Educational, Scientific and Cultural Organization (UNESCO) on"Rethinking Education" which provided the opportunity to share experiences and successful strategies.